-I feel like I spend 90 percent of my day saying stuff like this to my kids about things they're basically doing wrong.
-It's not that they're little devils, it's just that they do lots of things that, well, need correcting.
+I feel like I spend 90% of my day saying stuff like this to my kids about things they're doing wrong.
+It's not that they're bad kids, it's just that they do lots of things that, well, need correcting.

 It's really not okay for a four-year-old to run with a metal fork in his hand, right?
 But if I'm not careful, I'm going to miss my opportunity to speak life-giving phrases to them as well as the other stuff.

 One of my best friends told me a story about how his dad turned to him the day he moved away to college and said, “Son, I believe in you."
 These were powerful, meaningful words to him.
 I love this story.

 After this same friend told me his story, he turned to me and asked me what phrases I was speaking to my children.
 When he asked me that, it was as if a new set of eyes opened up in me.

 What are my kids hearing every day?
 What phrases am I speaking to them over and over and instilling into their souls?
 Is it all about behavior modification or am I speaking deep, meaningful truths to them?

 After giving it much thought, these are the 16 phrases I landed on made up of words of encouragement, love, and belief in them.
 These words will root deeply within them and become part of who they are.